The following four programs reflect our belief in promoting the construction industry through programs for young people.

 The Block Kids Building Competition is a national building competition that is sponsored on the local level by NAWIC chapters and other organizations.
 The award-winning program introduces children, open to grades K-6, to the construction industry to create awareness and promote careers in the industry.
 Local winners advance to Regional Competitions, one semi-finalist from each region is entered in the National Program competitions, and national prizes are awarded to the top three projects.

-Our chapter holds an annual Block Kids competition in February of each year.
-For more information about our upcoming competition contact Block Kids Chair Naomi Kidd at NRKidd4PPC356@outlook.com.
+Our chapter holds an annual Block Kids competition in January of each year.
+For more information about our upcoming competition contact our Block Kids Committee at email@example.com

 The Design Drafting Competition is a contest designed for Senior High School and College level students.
 The contest provides recognition to students for creative design, successful problem solving and craftsmanship in preparing architectural drawings.

 Entries are evaluated for detail, accuracy, and originality of work.
 Objectives of the contest are to introduce the student to the construction industry in a positive and challenging manner, while fostering a sense of self-worth and building confidence.

 Mentoring programs between students and educators are also encouraged.
 Each local sponsor is furnished with a “Design Problem” that is designed by a licensed Architect or Engineer and is generic enough to meet the needs of all areas of the US and our international affiliates.

 National winners receive prizes.

 This years judging will be held on Saturday, March 2024.